Brown County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you took a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08 or higher, your license will be suspended.
+- BAC Over 0.08: Under Texas law, if you submitted to a breath or blood test and your blood alcohol concentration (BAC) was 0.08 or higher, your license will be automatically suspended.

-- Temporary Permit: The paperwork you received at the time of your arrest likely includes a temporary driving permit.
-This permit is typically valid for 40 days and allows you to drive until your ALR hearing (if requested) or until the suspension officially begins.
+- Temporary Permit Valid Until Hearing or Suspension Begins: Upon arrest, you likely received a temporary driving permit.
+This permit is valid until your ALR hearing or until the automatic suspension begins, whichever comes first.

 If You Refused Testing

-- Implied Consent Law in Texas: By driving on Texas roads, you have given your implied consent to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so has consequences, regardless of the outcome of your criminal case.
+- Implied Consent Law in Texas: The implied consent law means that by driving on Texas roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to comply with this law carries significant penalties, including license suspension.

 The ALR/Administrative Hearing